rwxrob/zet/20210722002549/README.md

-# Q: How do you feel about docker vs podman?
+# How Do You Feel About Docker vs Podman?

 1. I think it is a lie to say podman is "daemon-less"?
 1. I actually like that there is a daemon that is independent